wxt-dev/wxt/docs/guide/essentials/messaging.md

 [Chrome Docs](https://developer.chrome.com/docs/extensions/develop/concepts/messaging) • [Firefox Docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts#communicating_with_background_scripts)

-The vanilla APIs for sending messages are difficult to use, but possible.
-Read the docs linked above to learn more.
+Read the docs linked above to learn more about using the vanilla messaging APIs.

 ## Alternatives

-Instead of using the APIs directly, it's recommended to install an NPM package that wraps around the vanilla APIs.
+The vanilla APIs are difficult to use and are a pain point to many new extension developers.
+For this reason, WXT recommends installing an NPM package that wraps around the vanilla APIs.

 Here are some popular messaging libraries that support all browsers and work with WXT: